MrOrgani/3615Tube/server/README.md

 index.ts (2) is called :
 it creates the graphql (graphqlYoga) server by aggregating all the schemas and the typedefs in modules.
-This aggregation is done by the src/utils/genSchema file it then listens to BACK_HOST (localhost:4000) for all schemas defined previously in modules
+This aggregation is done by the src/utils/genSchema file it then listens to BACK_HOST (localhost:4000) for all schemas defined previously in modules.
+All interactions with databse like insertino update or other is handled by the typeorm defined entity (ex User.update({id}, {verified:true}))

 modules (3) :
 modules are the equivalent of routes --> the login moduled is called when someone makes a graphql request to the BACK_HOST.
 Each module can call other functions (in submodules) for instance for session creation